Demographics of the United States: Race

 Data about race and ethnicity are self-reported to the Census Bureau.
 Since the 2000 census, Congress has authorized people to identify themselves according to more than one racial classification by selecting more than one category.
-Only one ethnicity may be selected, however, because the U.S. Census recognizes only two ethnicitiesHispanic and Non-Hispanicwhich are mutually exclusive since you can be one or the other, but not both.
-The Census Bureau defines "Hispanic" as any person who has an ancestral connection to Latin America.
+Only one ethnicity may be selected, however, because the Census Bureau recognizes only two ethnicities – "Hispanic or Latino" and "Not Hispanic or Latino" – which are mutually exclusive since you can be one or the other, but not both.
+The singular term Hispanic has been supplanted as a federally-recognized ethnicity by the combined "Hispanic or Latino," defined by the Census Bureau as a person of Cuban, Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

-According to the United States Census Bureau website, the racial composition of the United States in 2021 was:
+According to the Census Bureau website, the racial composition of the United States in 2021 was:

-According to the 2013–2017 American Community Survey, the racial composition of the United States in 2017 was:
+According to the 2022 American Community Survey, the racial composition of the United States in 2022 was: